Tips for going to college as a single parent

 An organized schedule that details everything from wake-up to bath time will serve you and your children, especially during transitional periods.
 Creating a constant routine that both you and your family can rely on will help affirm the new short-term lifestyle that comes with earning a degree.

-If you’re finding yourself overwhelmed between work, school drop-off lines and classes, look for local groups of single parents going to school or join a broader Facebook group.
+If you’re overwhelmed between work, school drop-off lines and classes, look for local groups of single parents going to school or join a broader social media group.
 These are great resources for advice and tips on how other students in similar situations have managed a chaotic schedule.

-Most states offer child care subsidies that use both federal and state funds to provide child care services to eligible families.
+Most states offer childcare subsidies that use federal and state funds to provide childcare services to eligible families.
 To take advantage of subsidized care, families must display financial need.

 Prepare for possible obstacles

 The best way to prepare for earning a degree is to anticipate the potential obstacles that you may encounter.
-When you consider the following circumstances prior to starting school, you can have established backup plans in place:
+Consider the following circumstances before starting school to establish backup plans:

-- Do your professors allow students to bring children into the classroom if there’s an emergency?
+• Do your professors allow students to bring children into the classroom in an emergency?

 Before applying to a college, call the student support office to see what resources are available for nontraditional students.
 If you attend a school that does offer these resources, you’ll likely have fewer obstacles to overcome should something unexpectedly happen.